sendgrid/sendgrid-nodejs/TROUBLESHOOTING.md

 [Here](https://github.com/sendgrid/sendgrid-nodejs/tree/b57b32caa47608a15d23940a0dedc82a91e7b6aa) is the last working version with v2 support.

 The following recommended installation requires [npm](https://npmjs.org/).
-If you are unfamiliar with npm, see the [npm docs](https://npmjs.org/doc/).
-Npm comes installed with Node.js since node version 0.8.x, therefore, you likely already have it.

 Add the following to your `package.json` file: